QED1224/Toontown-Resources/Guide.md

 ### Special Cases

 Fires, Trap and non-Drop/Lure SOS cards have 95%, 100% and 95% accuracy respectively.
-In addition, all three are always assigned an `atkHit` of 1, which means they are *guaranteed* to hit.
+In addition, all three are always assigned an `atkHit` of 1, which means they were *guaranteed* to hit.

 ### Equation

-A gag's overall accuracy is calculated using the following equation:
+A gag's overall accuracy was calculated using the following equation:

 ```python
 atkAcc = propAcc + trackExp + tgtDef + bonus